osisoft/Edge-Data-Store-Docs/content/sds/write-data/writing-data-api.md

 ---
 ## `Replace Values`

-Writes one or more events over existing events in the specified stream.
+Writes one or more events over existing events in the specified stream

 #### Request